 HIS 323.
 American Colonial and Early National Period, 1500-1800.
 3 hours.
-Offered on sufficient demand.
+F. Even years.

 A study of early American history from colonization through the Federalist period.

 HIS 324.
 American Political Biography.
 3 hours.
 Offered on sufficient demand.

 A study of the lives, achievements, and contributions of outstanding Americans to the political history of the country.
 Same as POL 324.